-- 1. Residents must be enrolled as full time (15 or more credits) students at Baker College to move into student housing. - 2.
-Students reducing their credit load to less than 15 credit hours must contact Residence Life for a final decision regarding that student's eligibility to remain in student housing.

-- 3. If a student's credits are reduced beyond what was approved for that semester, the housing contract may be subject to cancellation for the remainder of the academic year. - 4.
+- 1. Resident students must be enrolled in classes and be on program rotation. - 2.
+Students reducing their credit load to less than 15 credit hours must contact Residence Life for a final decision regarding that student's eligibility to remain in student housing. - 3.
+If a student's credits are reduced beyond what was approved for that semester, the housing contract may be subject to cancellation for the remainder of the academic year. - 4.
 Students who do not register for, or who withdraw from all, classes will be ineligible to reside in student housing.
-A non-student already in student housing will be required to vacate the unit immediately and is responsible for all damage charges incurred to that point. - 5.
-Any applicant/resident having a conviction resulting from a felony charge and/or Criminal Sexual Conduct (CSC), or has a pending charge, will not be accepted or allowed to remain in student housing. - Students who have been academically suspended must formally re-apply to Residence Life at least one full semester following their suspension.
+A non-student already in student housing will be required to vacate the unit immediately and is responsible for all damage charges incurred to that point. - Any applicant/resident having a conviction resulting from a felony charge and/or Criminal Sexual Conduct (CSC), or has a pending charge, will not be accepted or allowed to remain in student housing. - 6.
+Students who have been academically suspended must formally re-apply to Residence Life at least one full semester following their suspension.
 Students reinstated to the College are not automatically readmitted to student housing. - 7.
 Any student dismissed from student housing for disciplinary reasons must vacate the premises within the time period stated in the terms of the dismissal.
 As a result, visitation privileges will be forfeited unless otherwise stated. - 8.
 Applicants younger than 17 or older than 24 will not be allowed to live within student housing, unless permission from the College administration is granted. - 9.
 Baker College has the sole right to determine who lives in student housing and their unit assignment.